sourabhutani/bookstore-mvc/README.md

-# Bookstore - MVC
+# Bookstore - (Node js with Angular1)
-It's small app for book store create in MEAN with MVC pattern.
+It's small website of bookstore.
+All the apis are created in node as mvc and used angular 1 for dront end.